Burevestnik and Poseidon reactors can be used for peaceful purposes

 What are these installations and what is their fundamental feature

-Burevestnik and Poseidon are weapon systems with nuclear power plants that provide virtually unlimited range.
-According to reports, their reactors are significantly smaller than submarine reactors: Burevestnik's is ~1000 times smaller, and Poseidon's is ~100 times smaller.
-Such compact capacities require different design approaches: higher fuel enrichment, a different coolant, and possibly the use of fast neutron reactors.
+Burevestnik and Poseidon are weapon systems with nuclear power plants that provide an almost unlimited range.
+According to statements, their reactors are significantly smaller in size than submarine reactors: the Burevestnik's is ~1000 times smaller, and the Poseidon's is ~100 times smaller.
+Such compact capacities require different approaches to design: higher fuel enrichment, a different coolant, and possibly the use of fast neutron reactors.

 Types of reactors